 Franschhoek Valley, South Africa

 Down in South Africa is the Cape Winelands, and a part of it is the Franschhoek Valley.
 The latter is coined the “food and wine capital” of South Africa for its superb gastronomic scene and (obviously) the wine estates that date back to the Huguenots that settled in over 300 years ago.
 If you’re time-strapped and only have a day or two, book a trip aboard the Franschhoek Wine Tram for either a hop-on-hop-off experience or a full-day tour to select wineries.
-Yes, wine tastings and a three-course meal are included.
+Have a bit more time?
+Embark on the curated wine experience, which includes wine tastings and even a three-course meal.

 Best known for: Méthode Cap Classique, Sauvignon Blanc, Cabernet Sauvignon